Chin augmentation

-Chin augmentation using surgical implants can alter the underlying structure of the face, providing better balance to the facial features.
+Chin augmentation using surgical implants alter the underlying structure of the face, intended to balance the facial features.
 The specific medical terms mentoplasty and genioplasty are used to refer to the reduction and addition of material to a patient's chin.
 This can take the form of chin height reduction or chin rounding by osteotomy, or chin augmentation using implants.
-Improving the facial balance is commonly performed by enhancing the chin using an implant inserted through the mouth.
-The goal is to provide a suitable projection of the chin as well as the correct height of the chin which is in balance with the other facial features.
+Altering the facial balance is commonly performed by modifying the chin using an implant inserted through the mouth.
+The intent is to provide a suitable projection of the chin as well as the correct height of the chin which is in balance with the other facial features.

 This operation is often, but not always, performed at the time of rhinoplasty to help balance the facial proportions.
 Chin augmentation may be achieved by manipulation of the jaw bone (mandible) and augmentation utilizing this technique usually provides a more dramatic correction than with the use of prosthetic implants.

-Chin implants are used to build a better profile.